AmitMahato643/Go-Basics/README.md

 # Go-Basics
-This repository will contain files that I will be created to learn basics of Go.
+This repository will contain files that I will be creating while I learn basics of Go.
 The code will be completely written by me while following along any tutorials or to demonstrate concepts that are new to me in Go.